Physicians in Canada: Canadian healthcare system

 Healthcare in Canada is delivered through thirteen provincial and territorial systems of publicly funded health care, informally called Medicare.
 It is guided by the provisions of the Canada Health Act of 1984.
 The government ensures the quality of care through federal standards.
 The government does not participate in day-to-day care or collect any information about an individual's health, which remains confidential as per the doctor-patient relationship.
 Canada's provincially based Medicare systems are cost-effective because of their administrative simplicity.
 In each province, each doctor handles the insurance claim against the provincial insurer.
 There is no need for the person who accesses healthcare to be involved in billing and reclaim.
 Private health expenditure accounts for about 30% of health care financing.
 The Canada Health Act does not cover prescription drugs, home care or long-term care, or dental care, which implies that most Canadians rely on private insurance from their employers or the government to pay for the costs associated with these services.
 Provinces provide partial coverage for children, those living in poverty, and seniors.
 Programs vary by province.

 Canada has a ratio of practising physicians to population that is below the OECD average.

-In 2006, it was reported that family physicians in Canada earned an average of $202,000 a year.
+In 2018-2019, the average gross payment per physician reached $347,000 a year.
 Alberta had the highest average salary of around $230,000, while Quebec had the lowest average annual salary at $165,000, arguably creating inter-provincial competition for doctors and contributing to local shortages at the time.
 In 2018, to draw attention to the work of nurses and the declining level of service provided to patients, more than 700 physicians, residents, and medical students in Quebec signed an online petition asking for their pay raises to be canceled.

 In 1991, the Ontario Medical Association agreed to become a province-wide closed shop, making the OMA union a monopoly.
 Critics argue that this measure has restricted the supply of doctors to guarantee its members' incomes.
 In 2008, the Ontario Medical Association and the Ontario government agreed to a four-year contract with a 12.25% doctors' pay raise, which was expected to cost Ontarians an extra $1 billion.
 Ontario's then-premier Dalton McGuinty said, "One of the things that we've got to do, of course, is ensure that we're competitive ... to attract and keep doctors here in Ontario...".